Raw & Natural Pet foods are Booming: An Interview with Seth Pywell from Wild Pet

 I then realized, when training a dog for obedience & sporting competition, a prospective puppy must learn very precise positions that are part of the competition’s set criteria.
 To achieve such precision, the first year of a puppy’s life will typically be dedicated to learning these positions.
 All food will therefore come directly from the trainer’s hand, whilst luring the puppy into various positions.
 Using treats to train a pet may be one thing, however, when we consider that every morsel a competition dog eats comes from treat-training, the treats simply cannot be junk-food.
 Such treats must meet a dog’s nutritional needs to establish quality growth, health, and vigor.
 This is best achieved by feeding the carnivore’s ancestral diet, whole prey.

-With multinational corporations confusing the public with massive advertising campaigns and pseudo-science.
-It is a great relief that many millions of unbiased dollars have been spent by various zoos across the world, in a genuine search for carnivorous truth.
+A: With multinational corporations confusing the public with massive advertising campaigns and pseudo-science, it is a great relief that many millions of unbiased dollars have been spent by various zoos across the world, in a genuine search for carnivorous truth.
 Such studies have made amazing discoveries about how carnivores and their prey are so interdependent, that to have one without the other, actually causes a detriment to both predator and prey.

 The only exception to this rule is when poor health or genetic disease renders a sick animal incapable of digesting a natural diet.
 This occurs for example when chronic liver disease prevents a carnivore from consuming nutrient-rich organs, that would otherwise be an amazing nutrient-packed morsel.